THE BASICS:

 She came to us with the name "Dot" but we added the "IE".

-We think "Dottie" suits her well, as she's a "wee Dot".
+We think "Dottie" suits her well - because she's our "wee Dot".

 What is Dottie's personality like?